kyeah55/kyeah55/README.md

 ## About Me

 - Passionate about Data Science, Machine Learning, and solving real-world problems using data
-- Currently working on improving my skills in classification, regression, and feature engineering
+- Currently working on improving my skills in probability, statistics, classification, regression, and feature engineering
 - Eager to join collaborative projects, internships or research in AI / ML / DS
 - Enjoy building ML pipelines and deploying predictive models